becathey/movie-hub-api-django/README.md

 python manage.py runserver
 ```

+Open [http://localhost:8000/admin](http://localhost:8000/admin) in the browser, and add your movie data.

-Open [http://localhost:8000](http://localhost:8000) in the browser to view the application.
+Open [http://localhost:8000/movies](http://localhost:8000/movies) in the browser to see your movies.

 ## Deploy the App